Are you looking for the best places to spend Christmas in the USA? Look no further!

 Contributed by Natasha from the Great Ocean Road Collective.

-Accomodation: Where to stay in Branson
+Accommodation: Where to stay in Branson

-Anchorage is the best place to spend Christmas in the US because >Alaska is the best place to spend winter in the US.
+Anchorage is the best place to celebrate Christmas in the US because Alaska is the best place to spend winter in the US.
 Snow starts falling as early as October, so it’s a guarantee that you’ll have a White Christmas if you come to Alaska.
 The only question is whether or not you’ll have fresh snow falling as you wake up to the smell of hot cocoa.

 If you’re coming all the way to Anchorage, then you’ll surely want to spend a few days exploring the nearby glaciers and parks.
 Hatcher Pass is an adventure lover dream with groomed ski trails, backcountry skiing, a giant sledding hill, and the perfect red cabin to stay in a while chasing the northern lights.
 You can even see the northern lights from downtown in a good aurora storm, but you’ll have more fun renting a car, a cabin, or both and going on an Alaskan adventure.